John-M-Witt/Portfolio_Website/README.md

 ## Description

-For this codecademy project, I was required to build a personal code portfolio detailing several projects in this learning section.
+For this codecademy project, I was required to build a personal code portfolio website detailing several projects completed in this learning section.

 ## Project Objectives